yonikashi/blindspot/README.md

 This repository is a part of a test framework still in POC phase.

 ### Goal
-The goal of this terraform deployment is to install on local kubernetes cluster helm chart: `resty-chart`.
+The goal of this terraform deployment is to install on local kubernetes cluster helm chart: `rowy-chart`.
 The chart is not published yet therfore it is still part of this repository.

 ------------